-Radiographic Axial Spondyloarthritis (r-AxSpA) and Ankylosing Spondylitis
+Radiographic Axial Spondyloarthritis (Ankylosing Spondylitis)

 Figure 1.
 The different types of spondyloarthritis